olliw42/digaustracking/README.md

-﻿Digaus' Tracking
+Digaus' Tracking
 ================

 digaus has done a remarkable job in developping a 360° target tracking system for the STorM32 gimbal controller, see http://www.rcgroups.com/forums/showthread.php?t=2423260&pp=50.
 He recently published his codes in the above thread, and on behalf of him I restructured them a bit, to make staring with them easier, and put it on my github.

-Arduino Codes, Installation for Windows
+<strong>Arduino Codes, Installation for Windows</strong>

 * Download and install Arduino (I tested with Arduino-1.6.9 for windows): https://www.arduino.cc/en/Main/Software